JackDanger/joining-the-tech-industry/README.md

 # Tech industry Handbook

-This is a collaborative project for women and other minorities joining the tech industry by people who've been down that road already and want them to succeed.
+This is a collaborative project for folks joining the tech industry written and maintained by people who've been down that road already and want new folks to have long, successful, safe careers.

 Please [edit this document](https://github.com/JackDanger/joining-the-tech-industry/edit/master/README.md) to tell folks joining their first tech job what to look out for.
 If you're reading this and you feel any emotions at all then your